PGI Part 232 - CONTRACT FINANCING

 (4) The information and proof of claim requirements in paragraphs (2) and (3) of this section do not apply to debts of less than $600.

 PGI 232.10 -PERFORMANCE-BASED PAYMENTS

 PGI 232.1001 Policy.

 (a) Contracting officer action.
-Performance-based payments are not practical for use on all fixed price contracts and require considerable effort between the contractor and Government to identify the appropriate performance-based payment events and establish the proper completion criteria for those events.
+Performance-based payments are not practical for use on all fixed-price contracts and require considerable effort between the contractor and Government to identify the appropriate performance-based payment events and establish the proper completion criteria for those events.
 Additionally, FAR 32.1003 prohibits contracts from having both progress payments and performance-based payment financing on a contract at the same time.
-Additional information and instruction on performance-based payments are provided in the DoD Performance-based Payments Guide on the DPC website in the Price, Cost and Finance section under the Performance Based Payments – Guidebook and Analysis Tool tab at https://www.acq.osd.mil/asda/dpc/pcf/pricing-topics.html#pdp .
+Additional information and instruction on performance-based payments are provided in the DoD Performance-based Payments Guide on the Defense Pricing and Contracting (Price, Cost and Finance) website under Pricing Topics, Performance Based Payment.
+See https://www.acq.osd.mil/asda/dpc/pcf/docs/resources-training/Performance_Based_Payment_(PBP)_Guide.pdf.

 PGI 232.70 -ELECTRONIC SUBMISSION AND PROCESSING OF PAYMENT REQUESTS AND RECEIVING REPORTS